Gå til sidens indhold

-If you as individual cannot pay the money you owe on time, you may be declared personally bankrupt.
+If you, as an individual, cannot pay the money you owe on time, you may be declared personally bankrupt.
 Then everything of value that you own will be sold and the money distributed among those who are owed money (the creditors).

-After a personal bankruptcy, the bankrupt person is not debt-free, but many people apply for debt rescheduling after they have been declared bankrupt.
+After a personal bankruptcy, the bankrupt person is not debt-free, but many people apply for debt rescheduling after being declared bankrupt.

 Who can deal with money and assets?